Start the conversation

 If the market hates the deal, then we will redeem, and our profit will be whatever we sold the warrants for when they can be split out in a couple of months.

-When SPACs go public, you have no clue what company may be purchased.
+When it comes to SPACs, you have no clue what company may be purchased.
 You are betting on the jockey.

-And one of the better jockeys in all of finance filed S1 forms with the SEC announcing a new SPAC offering this month.
+And one of the better jockeys in all of finance went public March.

 KKR & Co.
 Inc. (NYSE: KKR), or Kohlberg Kravis and Roberts, is one of the oldest and most successful private equity firms in history.
 Founded back in 1976, just before the buyout boom of the 1980s began, KKR has earned an average internal rate of return on its private equity investors of 25.9%, according to company officials.